neildawson/neildawson.github.io/_work/nandos.md

 Working closely with the visual designer, we struck a balance between the bold, fun Nando’s branding and the clarity required for a smooth customer experience.

-{% include figure.html file="/assets/nandos/login-new.png" caption="**Left**: the combined registration and sign in form as it appears on arrival. **Right**: the form has recognising the email address of a registered user, so shows the password field." alt="Recognising a registered user" %}
+{% include figure.html file="/assets/nandos/login-new.png" caption="**Left**: the combined registration and sign in form as it appears on arrival. **Right**: the form has recognised the email address of a registered user, so shows the password field." alt="Recognising a registered user" %}

 As we prepared for launch, I worked with the analytics team to ensure their <mark>tracking specification</mark> included events and measures we could use later to assess performance and target areas for improvement.